-The request by Holly and Robert Hartshorn for a variance to section 17.1(e) of the Wilton Zoning Ordinance has been granted.
-It will reroof a garage and enclose a second-story deck as living space on Lot C-65, 618 Isaac Frye Highway, where the house is closer to the lot lines than allowed by the Zoning Ordinance, and the Ordinance does not allow the enlargement of a non-conforming building.
+The request by The Wendy Cheney Revocable Trust of 2023 for a variance to section 17.1(e) of the Wilton Zoning Ordinance has been granted.
+It will allow the construction of a deck on the rear of the existing house on Lot K-104, 6 Pine Valley Street, where the house is closer to the front lot line than allowed by the Ordinance, and the Ordinance does not allow the expansion of non-conforming structures.

-This decision shall expire if the construction or use permitted by it has not begun by Friday, April 11, 2025.
+This decision shall expire if the construction or use permitted by it has not begun by Friday, December 12, 2025.
 (Wilton Zoning Ordinance section 17.4)

 The selectmen, any party to the action or proceedings, or any person directly affected thereby may apply for a rehearing of this decision.
-A request for a rehearing must be filed in writing with the Zoning Board of Adjustment on or before Thursday, May 11, 2023, and must fully specify all grounds on which the rehearing is requested.
+A request for a rehearing must be filed in writing with the Zoning Board of Adjustment on or before Thursday, January 11, 2024, and must fully specify all grounds on which the rehearing is requested.
 (N.H.
 RSA 677:2)

-Findings of Fact
+Findings of Facts